slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On procrastination

 <!--
-- You're too gifted to be paralyzed by procrastination.
+- You’re too gifted to be paralyzed by procrastination.
 Dear son, I need you to focus.
 - i think procrastination leads to burnout much more than work does.
 - Laziness is often disguised as a lack of knowledge.
 -->